Did you know… Queen Elizabeth II was born at 17 Bruton Street, on the east side of the square.

 Berkeley is perhaps most famous for the old-time tune, A Nightingale Sang in Berkeley Square.

-If you enjoy this then try: Belgrave Square (walk it in 18 mins or catch a train from Green Park to Belgrave Square); Bloomsbury Square (walk it in 24 mins or catch a train from Green Park to Bloomsbury Square); Grosvenor Square (you can walk it in 6 mins) and St. James’s Square (you can walk it 10 mins).
+If you enjoy this then try: Belgrave Square (walk it in 18 mins or catch a train from Green Park to Belgrave Square); Bloomsbury Square (walk it in 24 mins or catch a train from Green Park to Bloomsbury Square); Grosvenor Square (you can walk it in 6 mins); Mayfair (you can walk it in less than 2 mins) and St. James’s Square (you can walk it 10 mins).